Protecting Your Rights After A DUI Arrest In The Bay Area

 You can lose your right to drive and face big fines and possibly jail time if you are arrested for driving under the influence (DUI) of alcohol.
-Philip A. Schnayerson, Criminal Defense Attorney, has defended DUI clients for more than 30 years.
+Attorney Philip A. Schnayerson has defended DUI clients for more than 30 years.
 He can protect your right to drive and help you limit or avoid other negative consequences.

 Refusing Tests At A DUI Stop: Smart Idea Or Not?

-Field sobriety tests, where you perform tasks to test your alertness and ability to operate your car, are completely voluntary.
+Field sobriety tests, during which you perform tasks to test your alertness and ability to operate your car, are completely voluntary.
 You DO NOT have to participate in them.